syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/data-binding.md

 ### Remote Save Adaptor

-You may need to perform all Gantt Actions on the client-side except the CRUD operations, that should be interacted with the server-side to persist data.
+You may need to perform all Gantt Actions on the client-side except the CRUD operations, which should be interacted with the server-side to persist data.
 It can be achieved in Gantt by using **RemoteSaveAdaptor**.

 Datasource must be set to the **json** property and set **RemoteSaveAdaptor** to the **adaptor** property of DataManager.
-CRUD operations can be mapped to the server-side by using the **batchUrl** properties.
+CRUD operations can be mapped to the server-side using the **batchUrl** properties.

 You can use the following code example to use **RemoteSaveAdaptor** in Gantt.